Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 - The case is now back in the Sixth Circuit, which will determine whether the case is moot and, if it is not moot, make a final determination on the merits of the challenge consistent with the Supreme Court's decision.
 The current schedule for the merits briefing in the Sixth Circuit is as follows:

 Federal Contractor Mandate

 - On December 28, the U.S. Court of Appeals for the Eleventh Circuit denied the States’ motion for initial hearing en banc of the merits phase of the Government’s appeal of the nationwide PI of the federal contractor mandate.
+The government filed its opening merits brief on January 18.
 The schedule for the merits briefings of the DOJ’s appeal of the nationwide preliminary injunction is as follows: